 Feminist Economics.
 Gender biases are reflected in the quantitative data sources and methods commonly applied for economic research.
 These include male biases in statistical data, a focus on outcomes rather than processes as well as the neglect of reproductive work and its interaction with market work.
 To overcome these problems, this paper introduces between-method triangulation, i.e. the combination of quantitative and qualitative methods of data generation and analysis, as an innovative and more realistic methodology to conduct gendered economic analysis.
 It draws on the authors’ recent empirical work on the Indonesian and Mauritian labour markets where between-method triangulation was employed.
 The approach is shown to be able to enhance empirical economic analysis by mutually validating results.

 |Item Type:||Monograph (Working Paper)|

 |Additional Information:||Department of Economics working papers, no 146.|

-|Deposited On:||15 Dec 2010 10:47|
+|Date Deposited:||15 Dec 2010 10:47|